BootCampers/JustCards/README.md

 * [ ] Operator starts the session and creates a game id for other players to join.
 * [ ] Everyone can create a profile with name and pic/avatar.
 * [ ] As players join everyone’s screen will get a circular image view of the new user which he can drag around to place on the screen as he want to.
-  * [] Long press on user image will allow to move it around and single click will allow to let see the user profile and curren’t game score.
+  * [] Long press on user image will allow to move it around and single click will allow to let see the user profile and current game score.
 * [ ] Operator can choose how many deck of cards and which particular cards he wants to use for the game.
 * [ ] Everyone will have access to score sheet as read only except operator will have write permission.
 * [ ] Operator can deal the cards either manually by dragging cards onto user’s image or can distribute randomly.
 He can choose how many cards he want to distribute.